ARE THEY REALLY BEING OVER-PRESCRIBED?

 - TRAINING: Unless your doctor graduated from medical school very recently, he / she will still see antibiotics as a "savior" of sorts.

-- CONFRONTATION: Even when doctors realize they should not be prescribing antibiotics, they do because patients "demand" them.
+- ABILITY TO CONFRONT: Even when doctors realize they should not be prescribing antibiotics, they do because patients "demand" them.
 It's easier to write the script than take a few minutes to educate a patient.
 By writing the script, the doctor does not have to confront the patient in any meaningful manner.

 On their website, world-famous Mayo Clinic lists health problems that are almost always viral in nature ---- but are commonly treated with antibiotics.
 Which health problems that you or your family face are almost always viral?